Data Science Graduate Certificate

 - Complete the courses within three years.

-- *Electives (choose any three courses from select group)
+- Two electives (choose any two courses from select group)